What is forging?

 Why use forging for close-tolerance applications?

-When machining to close-tolerance applications, starting with consistent near net shape forgings enhance part-to-part locations for faster output and less scrap.
+When machining to close-tolerance applications, starting with consistent near net shape forgings enhances part-to-part locations for faster output and less scrap.
+You can learn more about the benefits of Anchor Harvey's forged aluminum components on our forging solutions page.

 What is the Splintered A forge mark?